Instant Pot Short Ribs are juicy and fall of the bone, cooked in the most amazing garlic and wine sauce, and ready to eat in just 2 hours!

 Instant Pot Short Ribs are so incredibly tender, juicy and flavorful that this may become one of your favorite meals!
 I love short ribs, in fact, I am a huge fan, but we all know how time-consuming it is to make them, as it takes hours and hours to cook.
 Well, with pressure cooker this problem is solved!

 These delicious homemade ribs are ready in 2 hours, with only 30-minute active work.
-Now when you crave some fall-off-the-bone ribs, cooked in the most divine wine sauce, you know that you can start dinner at 5 and eat at 7!
-Winner Winner!
+Now when you crave some fall-off-the-bone ribs, cooked in the most divine wine sauce!
+This Best Pressure Cooker Short Ribs recipe was perfectioned over many years, and I’ve also used this same recipe for lamb chops as well.

 What is an Instant Pot?